 - Allow to set the max gRPC message size in the connections between MPC and XCP central.

 - Fixed an error that prevented the control plane observability agents to connect to a mangement plane running with minimum TLS version 1.3.

-- Fixed an issue in
+- Fixed an issue that caused

 - Fix for critical vulnerability (CVE-2021-44228, CVSS score 10) in the Java logging library Apache Log4j 2.

 - Starting from 1.2.4 the MPC component needs a certificate to authenticate with XCP Central using mutual TLS.
 When upgrading, a certificate

 for MPC must be created and stored in a secret named